-estrogen and progestin oral contraceptives (Oral route)
+Estrogen and progestin oral contraceptives

-Uses For estrogen and progestin oral contraceptives
+Uses for estrogen and progestin oral contraceptives

-Oral contraceptives are known also as the Pill, OCs, BCs, BC tablets, or birth control pills. estrogen and progestin oral contraceptives usually contains two types of hormones, estrogens and progestins and, when taken properly, prevents pregnancy.
+Oral contraceptives are known also as the Pill, OCs, BCs, BC tablets, or birth control pills.
+Estrogen and progestin oral contraceptives usually contains two types of hormones, estrogens and progestins and, when taken properly, prevents pregnancy.
 It works by stopping a woman's egg from fully developing each month.
 The egg can no longer accept a sperm and fertilization is prevented.
 Although oral contraceptives have other effects that help prevent a pregnancy from occurring, this is the main action.